UT Dallas ChessFest 2026: Blindfold Chess Event Guide

 The load grows when you calculate.
 A five-move forcing line means holding six distinct positions in memory.
 In over-the-board play you can reset your eyes between moves.
 In blindfold play, every hypothetical stays mental until verified.

-Common formats include classical blindfold with an official recording, blindfold simul with one player facing multiple boards, and demonstrations.
-Magnus Carlsen's record includes playing multiple blindfold chess games simultaneously.
+Common formats include classical blindfold games with an official recording, blindfold simul events where one player competes against multiple boards, and various demonstrations.
+Magnus Carlsen's exhibitions include playing multiple blindfold chess games simultaneously, and the all-time benchmarks are covered in our guide to blindfold chess world records.
 At ChessFest you will see demonstration play, where the master is blindfolded and spectators follow the physical board.

 Errors in chess positions can escalate quickly, turning a small mistake into a significant disadvantage within a few moves.
 Formal games use periodic reconstruction checks.
 In casual settings, quick questions like "Is your queen still on d8?" keep both sides synchronized.
 For cognitive strategies that reduce drift, see these methods.

 Time controls change difficulty.
-Rapid blindfold at 10–15 minutes per side leaves little time to verify the position.
+Rapid blindfold at 10 to 15 minutes per side leaves little time to verify the position.
 Classical blindfold at 30+ minutes lets you double-check piece counts and recalculate.
 Start long, shorten as accuracy improves.

 Preparing to play blindfold chess at ChessFest